 Webinar: Tracking Sweden’s consumption-based environmental impacts

-Join our webinar on the gaps and possibilities between the current tools to measure consumption-based environmental pressures and the policy-landscape in achieving SDG12 on 30 November 2021.
+Watch our webinar recording from 30 November on the gaps and possibilities between the current tools to measure consumption-based environmental pressures and the policy-landscape in achieving SDG12.

 Greenhouse gases, Water, Materials, Land, Energy

 In phase one of the PRINCE research programme, a data model and indicators to describe the environmental and climate impact of Swedish consumption were developed.
 Explore the PRINCE results.

 The PRINCE – Policy-Relevant Indicators for National Consumption and Environment – project has developed a new framework for monitoring the environmental impacts linked to Swedish consumption – both inside and outside Sweden’s borders – using the latest modelling and statistical techniques.
 PRINCE responds to a call from the Swedish Environmental Protection Agency (EPA) and the Swedish Agency for Marine and Water Management (SwAM) for a new monitoring framework that uses a sound and repeatable methodology, includes indicators for a wide range of environmental pressures and provides a sound basis for policy decisions.

 The PRINCE project is designed to help Swedish policy makers follow-up on their Generational Goal.
 This goal is for a society in which the major environmental problems in Sweden have been solved … without increasing environmental and health problems outside Sweden’s borders.
 This is what Sweden has committed to deliver to the next generation.
 But how do know if we are on track?
 The PRINCE project helps answer these questions by developing a framework for calculating and monitoring Sweden’s environmental footprint.